You could potentially get rid of up to 29% of your unsecured debts.

 - Debtmerica negotiates with your creditors.
 Once you have enough in your trust account, Debtmerica reaches out to your creditors to start negotiations.
-This part can take a few months — it’s not usual for your creditors deny a settlement company offer the first few times.
+This part can take a few months — it’s not unusual for your creditors to deny a settlement company offer the first few times.

 - Debtmerica takes your fees.
 Debtmerica receives your fee once your first creditor settles a debt.

 4 tips to make Debtmerica a smart choice